bdecon/econ_data/bd_CPS/README.md

 * `CTYBIRTH` - country of birth.
 * `SCHENR` - binary variable equal to 1 if enrolled in high school, college, or university and otherwise 0.
 * `PTECON` - binary variable equal to 1 if usually part-time for economic reasons and otherwise 0.
+* `WORKFT` - equal to one if person worked full time during the reference week (35 hours or more) regardless of whether they usually work full-time.
 * `PRNMCHLD` - number of own children under age 18 (available November 1999-onward).
-* `CPSID` - unique household ID (available May 1995-onward; OPTIONAL - run the reader, run `bd_CPS_id` and then re-run the reader, to add the `CPSID`).
+* `CPSID` - unique household ID (available 1998-onward; OPTIONAL - run the reader, run `bd_CPS_id` and then re-run the reader, to add the `CPSID`).
 * `BASICWGT` - weight equal to `PWSSWGT` before 1998 and `PWCMPWGT` after.
 The weight variables use the 2000-based revised weights for the years 2000-2002 and the December 2007 revised weights.

 <a name="roadmap"/>

 ### Long-term road map

-A crude long-term road map includes the following: refactoring for speed; much expanded graphing capabilities; pandas Panel storage of multiple records from same household; using external sources (for example minumum wage data) to create new variables; enhanced documentation; and more.
+A crude long-term road map includes the following: refactoring for speed; much expanded graphing capabilities; using external sources (for example O*Net data) to create new variables; enhanced documentation; and more.
 See [active issues](https://github.com/bdecon/econ_data/issues) on the project's github repo.

 Separately, if someone is willing to fund some server space, I would *really* like to put the actual bd_CPS data online.
 This would make it possible for people to easily use the fruits of my labor, which, I think, make CPS analysis much easier.
 Please contact me if you might want to chip in for this (brian.w.dew@gmail.com).